Theoutrace/E-commerce/README.md

-# Getting Started with Create React App
+# E-commerce model website using React

 Stage 2: Cart items -> add to cart enabled concept used: useContext, useState with callbacks for realtime changes.